Glendale Arizona Police Department

 A 2005 performance review for Schneider shows that he was disciplined for an incident where he "commandeered" an occupied school bus during a potentially dangerous situation.

-His supervisor, Sgt.
-Rick St. John, who became Glendale's police chief, wrote praise in the same review for "thinking outside the box."
+His supervisor, Sergeant Rick St. John, who became Glendale's police chief, wrote praise in the same review for "thinking outside the box."

 2005 Unbecoming Conduct